-Raw reads were trimmed using trimmomatic (39).
-Reads were then aligned to Osativa_204_v7.0.softmasked.fa using bwa-mem, version 0.7.17 (40).
-HaplotypeCaller from the GATK suite, version 4.0.8.1, was used to call SNPs and small indels (41).
-Each sample was used to generate a GVCF file (-T HaplotypeCaller --genotyping_mode DISCOVERY --emitRefConfidence
+Raw reads were trimmed using trimmomatic [46].
+Reads were then aligned to Osati-va_204_v7.0.softmasked.fa using bwa-mem, version 0.7.17 [47].
+HaplotypeCaller from the GATK suite, version 4.0.8.1, was used to call SNPs and small indels [48].
+Each sample was used to generate a GVCF file (-T HaplotypeCaller-genotyping_mode DISCOVERY-emitRefConfidence GVCF).

-GVCF).
 The combined set of GVCF files were used when genotyping the entire set under joint calling mode (-T GenotypeGVCFs).
-Variants were merged with those derived from a previously sequenced set of ~3k rice varieties (16); only intersecting variants were retained.
+Variant calls are available as a browser track at https://ricebase.org/jbrowse_ricebase/current/.
+Variants were merged with those derived from a previously sequenced set of ~3k rice varieties [22]; only intersecting variants were retained.
 300 varieties from the 3k set, representing the 9 major subpopulations, were randomly down-sampled.
 This down-sampled set of 300 was combined with all US -developed varieties in this study.
 All single-nucleotide polymorphisms (SNPs) with a minor allele frequency less than .05 were removed.
-A reduced marker set was generated based on linkage disequilibria reduction as implemented in plink (--indep-pairwise 50 10 0.1).
+A reduced marker set was generated based on linkage dise-quilibria reduction as implemented in plink (-indep-pairwise 50 10 0.1).